KXKW-LD

-KXKW-LD (channel 32) is a low-power television station in Lafayette, Louisiana, United States, affiliated with the 24/7 headline news service NewsNet.
-It is owned by Delta Media Corporation alongside dual MeTV/Telemundo affiliate KLWB (channel 50).
-Both stations share studios on Evangeline Thruway in Carencro, while KXKW-LD's transmitter is located northeast of Lafayette.
+KXKW-LD (channel 32) is a low-power television station in Lafayette, Louisiana, United States.
+It is owned by Delta Media Corporation alongside dual MeTV/Telemundo affiliate KLWB (channel 50) and Class A Heroes & Icons affiliate KDCG-CD (channel 22).
+The three stations share studios on Evangeline Thruway in Carencro; KXKW-LD's transmitter is located northeast of Lafayette.

-KXKW-LP (channel 6) is a defunct low-power television station also licensed to Lafayette.
+KXKW-LP (channel 6) was an LPTV station also licensed to Lafayette.
 The station's primary content was the audio programming on the aural carrier of 87.74 MHz and using a 19 kHz stereo pilot carrier with 75 kHz deviation.
 This could be received on many FM broadcast receivers, and as a result KXKW-LP marketed itself as an FM radio station.
 The station aired a Regional Mexican format under the brand "Radio Lazer".
 To meet the legal requirements for visual content, the station ran a feed of the local National Weather Service radar.